Kalinka5/NewsWave/README.md

   <img src="hello.svg" style="width: 100%;" alt="Click to see the source">
 </div>

-# NewsWave
+<h1 align="center">:✧  📺  𝒩𝑒𝓌𝓈𝒲𝒶𝓋𝑒  📺  ✧:</h1>

-NewsWave is a web application built using Django for the backend and React for the frontend.
+<b><i>NewsWave</i></b> is a web application built using <b>Django</b> for the backend and <b>React</b> for the frontend.
 It provides a platform for users to read and manage news articles.
-The project includes JWT authentication, user registration, news listing, category filtering, and CRUD operations for news articles.
+The project includes <b>JWT authentication</b>, user registration, news listing, category filtering, and CRUD operations for news articles.

-## Features
+## Features 🌟

-- User Authentication: Users can register and log in to the site using JWT authentication.
+- **User Authentication**: 👤 Users can register and log in using JWT authentication for secure access.

-- News Listing: Users can view a list of news articles, with 3 articles displayed per page.
+- **News Listing**: 📰 Browse through a paginated list of news articles with categories.

-- Pagination: The news articles are paginated, allowing users to navigate between pages.

-- Category Filtering: Users can filter news articles by category, including "Important," "World," "Sport," "Games," and "Fashion."
+- **Category Filtering**: 🗂️ Filter news articles by categories like Important, World, Sport, Games, and Fashion.

-- Create News (Manager Only): Manager users have the ability to create new news articles using the "Create News" button in the navigation bar.
+- **Create News (Manager)**: 📝 Managers can create new news articles with titles, descriptions, and images.

-- Edit News (Manager Only): Manager users can edit news articles, updating their title, description, and images.
+- **Edit News (Manager)**: ✏️ Managers can edit existing news articles, updating title, description, and images.

+- **Throttling**: ⏳ Implement throttling to control API usage: anonymous users are limited to 2 requests per minute, while authenticated users can make up to 30 requests per minute.

+- **Responsive Design**: 📱 Enjoy a responsive and user-friendly design for both desktop and mobile devices.

-## Setup Instructions
+## Setup Instructions 📄

-### Backend Setup (Django)
+### Backend Setup (Django) 🐍

 1. Clone the repository:
    ```bash